Kinvey/swift-sdk/Kinvey/Carthage/Checkouts/ObjectMapper/README.md

 ### `StaticMappable` Protocol

-This is a sub protocol of Mappable that provides an extra static function that can be used instead of `init?(_ map: Map)`
+This is a extension to the Mappable protocol that provides an extra static function that can be used instead of `init?(_ map: Map)`

 #### `static func objectForMapping(map: Map) -> Mappable?`
 If this function is implemented, `init?(_ map: Map)` will no longer be called by ObjectMapper.
 This function should be used to: